-IFAW wound down programmatic operations in Russia and the Commonwealth of Independent States (CIS) during FY19.
-Moving forward, IFAW will dedicate additional resources to strengthen our strategic commitments in Africa and Asia, in alignment with our institutional strategic plan.
+During FY22 and FY21 IFAW In Action did not complete any programmatic operations.
+Moving forward, IFAW and its related entities will dedicate additional resources to strengthen our strategic commitments in Africa and Asia, in alignment with our institutional strategic plan.